Nmbwj/Securing-vehicle/READMEpip.md

 # this is to install new package/module using pipx and using that package/module#

 ## Configuration before any pipx ##
-cd /root/.local/share/pipx/
+mkdir -p $HOME/.venvs
-python3 -m venv ./venvs
+python3 -m venv $HOME/.venvs/MyEnv
 ##

 ## installing using PIPX ##
-pipx install [packge_name]
+pipy [packge_name]
 ##

 ## Make Alias ##
-alias torchvm="source ~/.local/share/pipx/venvs/torch/bin/activate"
+alias torchvm="source$HOME/.venvs/MyEnv/bin/activate"
 ##

 ## Deactivate ##